rlorigro/jungle_gym_cpp/docs/a3c_benchmark.md

 ![a3c_16_thread_flamegraph.png](../data/a3c_16_thread_flamegraph_step_fn.png)

 Very little time is attributed to the mutex (highlighted), surprisingly.
-This suggests that some other form of thread overhead is likely the bottleneck, such as cache misses or memory bandwidth.
+This suggests that some other form of thread overhead could be the bottleneck, or that the profiling is not properly capturing the wait time.

 To test if memory-related overhead may be improved with mimalloc (a custom memory allocator) I added the option to compile with it.
 The result is a notable improvement in speed, but not necessarily an improvement in thread-related